ajstamm/shepherds-crook/Resume.md

 ### Geospatial (geoaggregation and whatever merged with it)

 * assessed including group quarters in aggregated areas
-* presented on aggregation method, GAT, and imputation method
+* presented on aggregation method, GAT, and imputation method used in NYS
 * participated in discussions

 ### Hospitalization